chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 "domains" here range from numerical operations<sup>1</sup>, database management<sup>2</sup>, or even... hardware generation<sup>3, 4</sup>.

-General treatment of the theory of eDSL is still fairly lacking compared to the theory of programming languages proper, but a pertinent concept that's often mentioned is the "depth" of embedded of an eDSL^5^.
+General treatment of the theory of eDSLs is still fairly lacking compared to the theory of programming languages proper, but a pertinent concept that's often mentioned is the "depth" of embedded of an eDSL^5^.
 Depending on how DSLs are embedded in their host